 The CEO or other upper-level management should write or otherwise deliver a brief message thanking the employee for their excellent work.
 This message can be included alongside a personal gift, like a Moleskine notebook personalized with the company logo and the recipient’s name.

 Criteria for Employee Recognition Programs

-Recognition programs need to be as clear as possible.
-A well-designed program can motivate people before, during and after the recognition itself.
-It can motivate both the recipient and all the other employees.
+Recognition programs need to be as straightforward as possible.
+A well-designed program can motivate people before, during, and after the recognition itself.
+It can inspire both the recipient and all the other employees.

 On the other hand, a few design flaws in employee award programs can dilute their effect and waste their potential.

-For example, if you reward someone for an amazing feat of computer programming, other employees without those skills might not feel included.
+For example, if you reward someone for a fantastic feat of computer programming, other employees without those skills might not feel included.